-Louis Midgley: My father, Rushby C. Midgley, made his living as an engineer, but he loved poetry.
+My father, Rushby C. Midgley, made his living as an engineer, but he loved poetry.
 When he was young, he read and even memorized some of William Shakespeare’s writings.
 On his deathbed, nurses would come in, and he would say, “Shakespeare wrote 154 Sonnets.
 Pick a number.”
 They would, and then he would quote it to them with passion.
 He was that kind of man.

 When we returned from Sunday meetings in old Parley’s Ward, my father wanted to know what I had learned in Sacrament meeting, Sunday School or Priesthood meeting.
 He wanted to know whether I believed what I had heard and why.
 He urged me to be skeptical about what I had heard.
 He insisted that one must study, pray and search the scriptures.
 One must own their faith.
 Those very frequent wonderful conversations later served me well right on through graduate school and to the present day.

-Who most influenced you in college?
+Who most influenced Louis Midgley in college?

-Louis Midgley: I have two degrees from in political science from the University of Utah.
+I have two degrees from in political science from the University of Utah.
 The chairman of the department was G. Homer Durham, who was later Dean of the Graduate School at the University of Utah, President of Arizona State University, and later a Seventy (and Church Historian).
 He had a powerful influence.

 I was also influenced by Francis D. Wormuth, who was not a Latter-day Saint, and a skeptic who did not mock faithful Latter-day Saints.
 He introduced me to Hugh Nibley, for whom he had a very high regard.
 I also paid some attention to those who I would later call “Cultural Mormons.”
 I must explain that I fashioned the terms, “cultural Mormonism” and “cultural Mormon.”